MorimaruKida/MorimaruKida.github.io/index.md

 _30 June 2021_
 ## New instrument
 **Fluorometer (Hitachi F-7100)**
 This instrument will be used for fluorescence analysis of water/soil/sediment samples.
-We chose F-7100 because of its high sensitivity and throughput and good S/N ratio for its price.
+We chose F-7100 because of its high sensitivity, throughput, and S/N ratio for its price.
 ![F-7100](/assets/img/DSCF0009.jpg)

 ***